inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Q:	What's the difference between a duck and an elephant?
 A:	You can't get down off an elephant.
-You can bring any calculator  like to the midterm, as long as it doesn't dim the lights when  turn it on.
+You can bring any calculator  like to the midterm, as long as it doesn't  the lights when  turn it on.
 		-- Hepler, Systems Design 182
 "I have a friend who just got back from the Soviet Union, and told me the people there  hungry for information about the West.
 He was asked about many